 What is a Silent Walk-Around?

 A salesperson or manager will walk around your trade-in and touch or point out every little dent, crack, worn tire, scratch, or imperfection and not say a word.
-They may nod or scratch their head, looking concerned, to let you know they have found a discrepancy.
+Looking concerned, they may nod or scratch their head to let you know they have found a discrepancy.

 Don’t worry; this is all a part of the silent walk-around.
 All they’re attempting to do is mentally devalue your car in front of you, so think it’s not worth as much as it is.

-When a salesperson does a silent walk around, most customers will start making excuses immediately about every little door ding.
+When a salesperson does a silent walk around, most customers immediately start making excuses about every little door ding.
 It’s all a psychological game.
 Don’t let them get in your head; if you start making up excuses, you’re letting them win.

-Now that you know what they’re up to try not to smile or laugh.
+Now that you know what they’re up to, try not to smile or laugh.
 Only speak if asked a question.
-Don’t worry about every little thing he touches or sees; it’s just an act.
+Don’t worry about everything he touches or sees; it’s just an act.